-The key physical constraints were weight and dimensions, the former was explicit: fighting weight was not to exceed 3500 lbs (about 1590 kg and almost identical to 18-pr on Mk 5 carriage), and the barrel was autofrettaged (unlike the L13 ordnance used by Abbot) to minimise weight.
+The key physical constraints were weight and dimensions, the former was explicit: fighting weight was not to exceed 3500 lbs (about 1590 kg and almost identical to 18-pr on Mk 5 carriage).
+The barrel was autofrettaged (unlike the L13 ordnance used by Abbot) to minimise weight.
 Fighting weight includes essential gun stores, although these may be carried in the gun tractor.
 The fighting weight was probably based on under-slung carriage by Wessex HC2/HU5 helicopters.
 Dimensions were set indirectly by the need to minimise weight and carry gun and towing vehicle inside Andover and Chinook aircraft.
 This combination gave an overall dimension envelope about 8.5 m long, 2.1 m wide and 1.9 m high.
-Of course width also had to permit men to move along the side in the aircraft (not least to fit and remove tie-downs) and height had to allow for the muzzle going up as the gun was towed up and down the aircraft’s tail ramp.
+Of course width also had to permit men to move along the side in the aircraft (not least to fit and remove tie-downs) and height had to allow for the muzzle going up as the gun was backed-up and towed down the aircraft’s tail ramp.

 These air transport requirements left about 5 m for gun length; height was also a problem – the gun is 2.6 m high with the barrel secured forward.
 This meant either a retractable barrel or reversing the barrel to a travelling position with the muzzle over the spade.
 The latter was chosen giving 4.9 m folded length, the initial gun tractor was about 3.5 m long.

-In September 1965 two environmental requirements were added to the standard ones: the minimum firing temperature was lowered to -25°F (-32°C), desirably -40°F, and firing immediately after 30 minutes submersion in river or sea water.
+In September 1965 two environmental requirements were added to the standard ones: the minimum firing temperature was lowered to -25°F (-32°C),desirably -40°F (-40°C), and firing immediately after 30 minutes submersion in fresh or salt water.
 The latter made particular reference to the electrical firing mechanism and the sights.
 The temperature was recognition of the new role of the Royal Marines and of the Royal Artillery component of the Allied Command Europe (ACE) Mobile Force on the European northern flank.

 Unstated was the 1947 policy decision to abandon calibrating sights for gun rules and sight mounts with separate internal Tangent Elevation (TE) and Angle of Sight (AoS) scales.
 The method of illuminating sights was not mentioned.
 Similarly unstated was a dial sight for bearing laying, UK having changed from deflection laying in the 1950s.
 However, the GSR did seek compatibility with improved fire control systems and an amendment in 1967 added the need for FACE computer programs.

 Comparison of the 1968 prototypes and the production guns reveal significant differences in the carriages, the original carriage was designated L12, the production L17.
 Changes included:

 In World War 2 most UK artillery ammunition, including 25-pr, was behind the designs of other countries.
 Learning from World War 1, UK had selected ease and cost of large scale mass production ahead of munition fragmentation, given UK’s neutralisation doctrine this was reasonable sense.
-The World War 2 period ammunition designs set the norm for HE shell was around 15% HE by weight.
+The World War 2 period ammunition designs set the norm for HE shell at around 15% HE by weight.
 UK designs, except for the 5.5 inch 80 lb shell introduced mid-war, were less than 10%.
 Wartime research indicated the optimum HE shell design was around 25% HE, this was not achieved anywhere until the 1970s.

 L118 used the same shells and cartridges as Abbot.
 There are two cartridges: L35 with charges 1 – 5 and L36 charge Super.
 Charge bags are colour coded in accordance with normal UK practice: Charge 1 red bag, then white, blue, orange and the green Charge 5 increment, these total 3.25 kg of propellant.
 Both Charge 5 and Super (brown) project beyond the cartridge case, below Charge 5 the cartridge case is topped with a polystyrene cap.
-UK produced a new series of fuzes for the ammunition when it entered service in the 1960s.
+UK had produced a new series of fuzes for the ammunition when it entered service in the 1960s.

 However, gun limitations mean there are maximum elevation limits for charges 5 and Super in high angle fire.
 This increases the minimum high angle range for these charges.
 Therefore Charge 4½ is used to ensure adequate range overlap above Charge 4, this comprises Charge 5 with the blue Charge 3 bag removed.
 A spoiler ring can be fitted over the shell ogive to reduce the minimum high angle range with Charge 1.

 The original projectiles were: HE, Base Ejection (BE) Smoke, Orange and Red Marker, Illuminating, HESH and Prac (inert HESH).
 Fuzes include Point Detonating (PD), PD and Mechanical Time (MT), Controlled Variable Time, and MT for BE Smoke and Illuminating.
 A hand fuze setter, No 4, was used with the various Time fuzes (except the vernier scale Dixi fuze used with illuminating).
-A Multi-Role Fuze was introduced in the 1990s to replace CVT and PD fuzes and an Electronic Time Fuze for BE Smoke, both were set using a new Fuze Setter, Electronic.
+A Multi-Role Fuze, L116, was introduced in the 1990s to replace CVT and PD fuzes and an Electronic Time Fuze, L132, for BE Smoke, both were set using a new Fuze Setter, Electronic.
 The Bofors illuminating shell retained its Dixi MT fuze due to the need for compatibility with the cargo ejection arrangements.